keajs/kea-docs/docs/guide/advanced.md

 The useful events are `afterMount` and `beforeUnmount`, as when they are called you have access to all the `actions`, `values`, etc of the logic.

-All events accept either a function or an array of functions.
-If your actions have no arguments, you can put them in the array directly without making a new function:
+All events accept either a function or an array of functions:

 ```javascript
 const usersLogic = kea({